LeviathanTurtle/bitburner/README.md

 The game also offers different types of minigames to accomplish tasks for more money, but I have not explored those yet.

 The game has a 'prestige' mechanic known as augmentations.
-You can buy these from factions to improve your skill progression, reducec main function (`hack`,`weaken`,`grow`) time, increase production of certain things, or decrease costs of certain things.
+You can buy these from factions to improve your skill progression, reduce main function (`hack`,`weaken`,`grow`) time, increase production of certain things, or decrease costs of certain things.
 Installing augmentations resets you back to the beginning, so having a master script to start however many scripts you have is very handy.

 After reading the in-game documentation (highly recommended), I took some of the code provided in it.
 I started with that, then as I learned I started to develop my own scripts.
 This repository is just a collection of the scripts I've made while playing the game.
 This is in its own mini repository because I felt that it didn't fit in my other repositories.